twwilliams/LogsAnalysis/README.md

     ORDER BY time::date;
 ```

+## Usage

+Log into the Vagrant instance, cd to the directory that contains the
+script, and run: `python3 reports.py`

 ## Meta

 Tommy Williams | [@twwilliams](https://twitter.com/twwilliams)

 Distributed under the MIT license.
 See `LICENSE` for more information.